When Syd Barrett Played His First, and Basically Last, Solo Show

 Listen to Syd Barrett Perform Live

 "Gigolo Aunt" features a chord progression similar to Jeff Beck's "Hi Ho Silver Lining."
 "Effervescing Elephant" was also memorably performed for Peel.
-An demo version of "Octopus," then called "Clowns and Jugglers" and featuring the band Soft Machine, was released on the 1988 Barrett retrospective box set Opel.
-"Terrapin" was later covered by Phish, the Smashing Pumpkins and, completing a circle, by Gilmour – as heard on the 2002 live project David Gilmour in Concert.
+A demo version of "Octopus," then called "Clowns and Jugglers" and featuring the band Soft Machine, was released on the 1988 Barrett retrospective box set Opel.

 Gilmour, however, remained an advocate for Syd Barrett's legacy, up to and after his old school mate's death in 2006.
 "Do find time to play some of Syd’s songs," Gilmour said back then, "and to remember him as the madcap genius who made us all smile with his wonderfully eccentric songs about bikes, gnomes and scarecrows.
 His career was painfully short, yet he touched more people than he could ever know."